-About 80 percent of students at Victoria University of Wellington work as well as study.
+About 80 percent of students at the University work as well as study.
 Employment helps pay essential costs, as well as providing valuable work experience and contacts when students are seeking full-time employment.
 You can help your child with feedback on their CV and job-hunting advice.

 However, it is vital that students do not jeopardise their studies by working excessive hours.
 We recommend no more than 15 hours per week.

-There’s a range of services and programmes to make your child’s experience at Victoria University of Wellington a successful one.
+There’s a range of services and programmes to make your child’s experience at the University a successful one.
 All are run by friendly and experienced people who will provide information and guidance.
-You can point your son or daughter to our full range of student services and support.
+You can point your child to our full range of student services and support.